alexpovel/decompound/README.md

 *only* its root words `rail` and `road`) is an example "pathological" case.
 Accommodating compound words *yourself* is precisely what this crate is [supposed to alleviate](#motivation).
-If you already have and do not want to or cannot drop that capability, this crate is not needed (hence "overeager checks").
+If you already have and do not want to or cannot drop that capability, this crate might be obsolete for your case (hence "overeager checks").

 Although [`decompound`] prefers splits if possible, such as